BigJk/end_of_eden/docs/LUA_API_DOCS.md

 ### Functions
 <details> <summary><b><code>deal_damage</code></b> </summary> <br/>

-Deal damage to a enemy from one source.
+Deal damage from one source to a target.
 If flat is true the damage can't be modified by status effects or artifacts.
 Returns the damage that was dealt.

 **Signature:**